-Don’t spend money without thinking about where it is coming from or what it will affect.
+However, that doesn’t give you free reign to spend money without thinking about where it is coming from or what it will impact.
 Make sure that you have the money to spend and that it will not impact your ability to aggressively save or destroy debt!

 Are you still going to get to your Financial Plan goals?
 Check this box first.
 This is step 1, 2, and 3 of intentional spending.
 Use products like mint or personal capital to see where your money is currently going.

 Then, set up a backwards budget to help you attack the big picture goals.
 This kind of budget encourages you to (1) define your big picture financial goals, (2) pay your future self first, (3) automate your financial goals, and then to (4) spend lavishly on the money that is left!